Agata Krajewska MA - founder and director

 She was awarded an MA in Performance Training (Distinction) from Plymouth University.

-She chairs "Stories for Change" Group, through which in 2017-2019 she led workshops for over 100 women from various backgrounds, funded by National Lottery.
+She chairs "Stories for Change" Group, through which in 2017-2020 she led workshops for hundreds of women from various backgrounds, funded by National Lottery.

 She is a co-director of School of Rough Diamonds which she founded with her partner Phil Barber.